1998 Oak Grove–Birmingham tornado: Meteorological synopsis

 Storm Prediction Center Outlook for April 8, 1998.
 A High Risk was issued and lasted for the entire Outlook Cycle.

 A highly unstable atmospheric environment was present over the deep south on April 8, 1998.
-A strong jet stream was active, and a cyclonic system (low-pressure system) was moving northeast from Iowa to southern Minnesota.
+A strong jet stream was active, and a low-pressure system was moving northeast from Iowa to southern Minnesota.
 At the same time, a weather disturbance from Texas was moving east into eastern Texas.
-High winds (over 120 knots) in the upper atmosphere were affecting north-central Texas on the evening of April 7 and moving into the lower Mississippi Valley by the evening of April 8.
+Winds over 120 kts in the upper atmosphere were affecting north-central Texas on the evening of April 7 and moving into the lower Mississippi Valley by the evening of April 8.

-In the middle atmosphere (about 700-500 mb), a strong weather front was developing over the southern plains in the morning and moved east into the lower Mississippi Valley by the evening.
+In the about 700-500 mb area of the atmosphere, a strong weather front was developing over the southern plains in the morning and moved east into the lower Mississippi Valley by the evening.
 There was a "dry punch" in the southwest flow (a dry air mass) moving over southern Louisiana and southwestern Alabama in the evening.
-Closer to the ground, warm, moist air from the Gulf of Mexico was being pushed northward by south winds, causing temperatures and dew points to rise throughout the southeastern U.S.
+Closer to the surface, warm, moist air from the Gulf of Mexico was being pushed northward by south winds, causing temperatures and dew points to rise throughout the southeastern U.S.

-Weather observations at the Shelby County Airport (south of Birmingham, Alabama) showed that the atmosphere became more unstable throughout the day.
-By 6:00 PM (UTC), the available energy for thunderstorms (CAPE) was 1300 J/kg and increased to 2370 J/kg by midnight.
+By 6:00 p.m.
+UTC, CAPE values was recorded at 1300 J/kg and increased to 2370 J/kg by midnight.
 A very dry layer of air above 700 mb caused a steep temperature decrease with height, indicating instability.
-Storm rotation (helicity) values increased from 55 to 220 m²/s² between 6:00 PM and midnight, and the next forecast model predicted even higher helicity values in northern Alabama.
-In the lower levels of the atmosphere, wind shear increased from 18 to 26 m/s (35 to 50 knots) between 6:00 PM and midnight.
+Storm relative helicity values increased from 55 to 220 m²/s² between 6:00 p.m.
+UTC and midnight, and the next forecast model predicted even higher helicity values in northern Alabama.
+In the lower levels of the atmosphere, wind shear increased from 18 to 26 m/s (35 to 50 knots) between 6:00 p.m.
+UTC and midnight.

-Due to the conditions models showed for April 8, the Storm Prediction Center issued a high risk for severe thunderstorms across northern Mississippi, Alabama, and northwest Georgia, that would last the entire Outlook Cycle.
-At 2:00 PM CDT on April 8, the SPC would issue the first Tornado Watch for northern and central Mississippi and northern and central Alabama, which was valid until 8:00 p.m CDT.
-There would be multiple more tornado watches issued at 7:30 PM, 7:36 PM, and 1:15 AM respectively.
+The Storm Prediction Center issued a high risk for severe thunderstorms across northern Mississippi, Alabama, and northwest Georgia, that lasted the entire outlook cycle on April 8.
+At 2:00 p.m.
+CDT on April 8, the SPC issued the first Tornado Watch for northern and central Mississippi and northern and central Alabama, which was valid until 8:00 p.m.
+CDT.
+Multiple more tornado watches were issued at 7:30 p.m., 7:36 p.m., and 1:15 a.m. respectively.